-- Attend CTG meetings, maternity governance meetings and maternity audit and guidelines meetings - Attend and present at monthly joint anaesthetic and obstetric M&M meetings - · Design and conduct QI projects for presentation locally and nationally - Write departmental guidelines and implementation - Present posters/oral presentations at national scientific meetings - Publish case reports
+- Attend CTG meetings, maternity governance meetings and maternity audit and guidelines meetings - Attend and present at the joint anaesthetic and obstetric M&M meetings - Design and conduct QI projects for presentation locally and nationally.
+A recent SIA trainee has led on introducing fibrinogen concentrate onto delivery suite to optimise MOH management - Write departmental guidelines and implementation.
+A recent SIA trainee has recently updated the remifentanil PCA SOP - Present posters/oral presentations at national scientific meetings.
+At the OAA ASM in Birmingham (May 2024), a recent SIA trainee won a poster prize for their work on the new delivery suite safety huddle and another group of recent SIA trainees had their poster recognised during the 'pick of the posters' session - Publish case reports